Medical Imaging Interaction Toolkit 2016.3.0

 PATH environment variable must contain the directories containing the third-party libraries.
-This is automatically done from Visual Studio.
-For running the applications directly use the generated batch files in the
+The MITK build system generated Windows batch files in the

 If you have the Doxygen documentation tool installed, you get a new project (Visual Studio) or "make" target named "doc".
 You can build this to generate the HTML documentation of MITK in the Documentation/Doxygen directory of your MITK-build binary tree or in the

 Please see How to create a new MITK Plugin